zencart/documentation/content/user/template/tracking_pixel.md

 weight: 10
 ---

+FIXME please verify

 ## Situation:

 You've just signed up with an affiliate system who's promised you the ultimate in statistics tracking, commission handling, referral monitoring, and more.

 They've given you a snippet of code and instructed you to place it on your site, after replacing some parameters with actual values of orders in your store.
-But ... you don't know where to put it.
+But you don't know where to put this new code.

 ## Solution: